SW Glove Supply Intelligence

 NBR Latex Price Trend

-Peak High Watch Baseline Jan Mar Apr 13 Peak May 11 January baseline Lower starting point April 13 peak Sharp price pressure May 11 cooling Still above January
+Peak High Watch Baseline Jan Mar Apr 13 Peak May 11 Jun 15 January baseline Lower starting point April 13 peak Sharp price pressure June 15 levels Lower, steadier ranges

-This chart normalizes regional NBR latex price movement to show the direction of change across different currencies and markets.
-Spot prices have cooled from April highs, but current levels remain above January baselines and should continue to be monitored.
+This chart normalizes regional NBR latex price movement to show direction of change across different currencies and markets.
+The June 15 update shows continued declines from April highs with signs of stabilization emerging across China, Malaysia, and Thailand.

 Latest Update Summary